marcelpetersen/mobil/_posts/2019-12-17-wunder-mobility-in-2019-a-retrospect.md

 {% include block-video-2.html vimeo-id="318402556" %}

-In February, we released a new **brand film** which was shot on location in a number of international cities Wunder technology has been deployed in.
+In February, we released a new **brand film** which was filmed on location in a number of international cities Wunder technology has been deployed in.
 Shot entirely by our in-house video team, the brand film highlighted our vision and our values.

 ***